fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 ### Rules of Hooks

-There are a few limitations and rules we have to follow to ensure that our application uses hooks-based state functions correctly.
+There are a few limitations and [rules](https://react.dev/warnings/invalid-hook-call-warning#breaking-rules-of-hooks) that we have to follow to ensure that our application uses hooks-based state functions correctly.

 The _useState_ function (as well as the _useEffect_ function introduced later on in the course) <i>must not be called</i> from inside of a loop, a conditional expression, or any place that is not a function defining a component.
 This must be done to ensure that the hooks are always called in the same order, and if this isn't the case the application will behave erratically.